dabit3/aws-appsync-react-workshop/README.md

 ?
 Do you want to use default authentication and security configuration?
 Default configuration ?
 How do you want users to be able to sign in when using your Cognito User Pool?
 Username
-?
-What attributes are required for signing up?
-Email (keep default)
 ```

 ### Using the withAuthenticator component